coreydemarse/micromail/README.md

 # micromail

-A little nodemailer SMTP microservice (~300 loc)
+A little nodemailer SMTP real-time microservice (~300 loc)

 ### It passes the butter

 <img src="https://i.imgur.com/sVYSwYB.gif" alt="drawing" width="100"/>

-microMail is little redis-backed SMTP microservice with handlebars templating.
+microMail is little redis-backed SMTP real-time microservice with handlebars templating.

 Creating and managing email templates and firing off emails isn't always easy in some frameworks, so this universal microservice was created to help you get you quickly set up with mailing in a modular way that can be utilized across your architecture.
 Simply publish an event to Redis to send a templated email from any web app, service or script you may have on the back-end.

-### Start App
+### Setup App

 Setup .env variables: